benshine/sandbox/README.md

 # sandbox
 A place for imperfect experiments.
 Always a work-in-progress.

 # Running

+To run the javascript tests:
 ```
 cd js-test-harness
 npm install